Transmeta: History

-Stealth mode
+Stealth start-up

 Founded in 1995, Transmeta began as a stealth start-up.
 The company was largely successful in hiding its ambitions until its official company launch on January 19, 2000.
 Over 2000 non-disclosure agreements (NDAs) were signed during the stealth period.
 Throughout Transmeta's first few years, little was known about exactly what it would be offering.
 Its web site went online in mid 1997 and for approximately two and a half years displayed nothing but the text, "This web page is not yet here."

 On November 12, 1999, a cryptic comment in the HTML appeared:

 Yes, there is a secret message, and this is it: Transmeta's policy has been to remain silent about its plans until it had something to demonstrate to the world.
 On January 19, 2000, Transmeta is going to announce and demonstrate what Crusoe processors can do.
 Simultaneously, all of the details will go up on this Web site for everyone on the Internet to see.
 Crusoe will be cool hardware and software for mobile applications.
 Crusoe will be unconventional, which is why we wanted to let you know in advance to come look at the entire Web site in January, so that you can get the full story and have access to all of the real details as soon as they are available.

 Transmeta attempted to staff the company in secret although speculation online was not uncommon.
 Information gradually came out of the company suggesting it was working on a very long instruction word (VLIW) design that translated x86 code into its own native VLIW code.